LiamJCates/Programming-Notes/C++/Syntax/Operators.md

 A peculiarity of this operator is that it can be used both as a prefix and as a suffix.
 In the case that the increase operator is used as a prefix (++x) of the value, the expression evaluates to the final value of x, once it is already increased.
 On the other hand, in case that it is used as a suffix (x++), the value is also increased, but the expression evaluates to the value that x had before being increased.

+You often hear of cases where prefix increment or decrement operators are preferred on grounds of better performance.
+That is, ++startValue is preferred over startValue++.
+This is true at least theoretically because with the postfix operators, the compiler needs to store the initial value temporarily in the event of it needing to be assigned.
+The effect on performance in these cases is negligible with respect to integers, but in the case of certain classes there might be a point in this argument.
+Smart compilers may optimize away the differences.

 ## Relational and comparison operators